jonathancox1/wikilanding/src/wiki/two.md

-title=fail fast and delete it all description=An wikipedia and brain dump for Jonathan Cox Software Engineer Developer date=2022-02-19
+title=Fail Fast and Delete it All description=An wikipedia and brain dump for Jonathan Cox Software Engineer Developer date=2022-02-19
 @@@